If you live close to the coast, you probably know that water hits a high and low level throughout the day.

 The main reason that causes ocean tides is from the gravitational attraction between the moon and Earth.

-Our enormous sun has an effect on ocean tides as well.
+Our enormous sun, which holds 99.9% of the total mass of the solar system, has an effect on ocean tides as well.
 But it’s not as strong as the moon because the sun is farther in distance.